ImperialCollegeLondon/rse-chemistry-hackathon/README.md

-# Imperial Chemistry Computational Reproducibility Hackathon
+# Imperial Computational Reproducibility Hackathon

 **What?** - A hackathon event focusing on reproducibility in computational research.
 To be led by the Imperial College [Research Software Engineering (RSE)